- Houston’s Opportunity Zones

 Giving Houston a Boost with Opportunity Zones

 Established by the Tax Cuts and Jobs Act of 2017, the hope is that long-term investments will connect capital with communities.
-As stated above, Governor Abbott believes says there is the potential for billions of investment dollars to flow into Houston.
-As Houston continues its post-Harvey recovery, many people hope that Houston’s Opportunity Zones will boost many local communities.
+Under these Opportunity Zones, there is the potential for billions of investment dollars to flow into Houston.
+As Houston continues to grow, many people hope that Houston’s Opportunity Zones will boost underprivileged communities.
 In the words of Andrew Young (former Mayor of Atlanta):

 Too many communities in our great nation feel passed over by economic growth and forgotten by our political leaders.
 We need a new formula for the public and private sectors to work together to generate new investments, new businesses, and new good-paying jobs in places that have fallen behind.
 The Investing in Opportunity Act will harness much-needed private capital to flow to more American communities and empower state and local leaders to build a more prosperous future.